 General Position Description: The Southeast Alaska Conservation Council seeks a motivated and passionate individual to work on rural energy issues.
 The Energy Coordinator position is responsible for assisting rural Southeast communities in identifying ways to alleviate high energy costs and reduce their dependency on fossil fuels.
 The position involves working very closely with local, regional and state partners in developing effective strategies to increase local engagement, provide energy educational opportunities and explore efficiency measures and renewable energy alternatives for heating, electricity and transportation.
-Our preference is that the position is based out of Juneau but we will consider other locations including Wrangell, Kake and Hoonah.

 - Travel extensively to communities to maintain current relationships and build new relationships with tribal partners, schools, utilities, municipalities and boroughs, conservation organizations and other non-governmental organizations.
 Coordinate with all partners to keep them informed of efforts, programs and opportunities for energy related involvement